phillipm-developer/PhillipMiguelMarkovic_T3A1-A/README.md

 * Registered users can add, update, and delete books from their inventory.

-* Book details, such as title, author, edition, condition, and ISBN, will be stored in the system.
+* Book details, such as Title, Author, Condition, Owner, Edition, Year, and Status, will be stored in the system.

 **Inventory Tracking**

 * Each user maintains an inventory of available books they are willing to exchange.

-* Inventory entries include book information, availability status, and condition details.
+* Inventory entries include book information like, Title, Author, Condition, Edition, Year, and Status.

 **Search Functionality**

-* Users can search for books based on title, author, or other relevant criteria.
+* Users can search for books based on Title and Author.

-* A the search function will return a list of users who possess the desired books.
+* A the search function will return a list of books and relevant information including the owner.
+This can be carried out on a user's own inventory.

-**Listing of Users with Desired Books**
+**Listing of Desired Books and their Owners**

-* When a user searches for specific books, the platform will display a list of users who have those books in their inventory.
+* When a user searches for specific books, the platform will display one or more instances of a title along with the owners username and other book details.
+Multiple users can be in posession of a particular title.

 **Communication and Notifications**